digiaonline/wifi-dashboard/README.md

 ## Deploying

-* Make sure you're at the office or that you're connected to the VPN and have `10.5.0.201 wifi.dashboard` in your `/etc/hosts` file
+* Make sure you're at the office or that you're connected to the VPN
 * Run `cap production deploy`.
 Enter the password for the `pi` user when prompted.
 Beware that this will take many minutes.

 ### Advanced usage

-If you don't want to write the password every time you deploy, run `ssh-copy-id pi@wifi.dashboard` once.
+If you don't want to write the password every time you deploy, run `ssh-copy-id pi@wifi-dashboard.nordsoftware.fi` once.
 Enter the password when prompted.
 After this you will no longer be prompted for the password during deployments.

-The production version runs at `http://wifi.dashboard/`
+The production version runs at `http://wifi-dashboard.nordsoftware.fi/`

 ## Technology